 by Candi Runyon

-It’s been 18 years since Ron and I first visited Israel.
+It’s been 18 years since Ron and I first visited and connected with Israel.
 Five trips, so far.
 Each one has been full of exciting discoveries and new adventures.

 On our first visit in February 2002, we were part of the first tour group to return to Israel after the tragedy of 9/11.
 We arrived without any idea of what to expect, thinking the entire country was comprised of just rocks, desert, and palm trees.

 And, guess what we found?
 Rocks, desert and palm trees!